raivatshah/CS2100/revision.md

 Complements are very good for subtraction and logical manipulations.

-In *1s complement*, positive num X of binary stays X. However, -X becomes $$2^n - X - 1$$.
+In *1s complement*, positive num X of binary stays X. However, -X becomes 2^n - X - 1.
 To calculate, invert all bits.
-MSB indicates sign
+MSB indicates sign.

+Eg x = 12, which in 8-bit binary is 0000 1100.
+1's complement of it is obtained by inverting all bits: 1111 0011.
+This is the same as 2^8 - 12 - 1 = 243 in base 10.

 For n-bit 1s complement, range is [-2^n-1, 2^n-1].
 There are 2 zeros (positive & negative).